You are here: Home > Be Inspired > Plymouth Highlights > Free Things To Do

 If you're on a budget and looking for some free things to do whilst visiting Plymouth, we have selected some of our favourite attractions and activities that won't cost you a penny.

-See our pick of 10 free things to do below.
-For more inspiration check out more things to do in Plymouth
+Check out our top 10 free things to do below and for further inspiration check out more things to do in Plymouth

 The Box